Crozzers/RestoreWindowPos/README.md

 ## Features

-* Snapshots taken every 30 seconds (with options for various different intervals)
+* Snapshots taken every minute (with options for various different intervals)
 * Remembers window sizes and positions and restores them when monitors are connected/disconnected
 * Can restore snapped windows
 * Can restore past snapshots (remembers up to 10 unique layouts)